Atiyyah Ellison

-Atiyyah Ramadan Ellison [ah-TEE-ah] (born September 29, 1981) is a former American football defensive lineman.
-He was drafted by the Carolina Panthers in the third round of the 2005 NFL Draft.
-He played college football at Missouri.
+Atiyyah Ramadan Ellison [ah-TEE-ah] (born September 29, 1981) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He was selected by the Carolina Panthers in the third round of the 2005 NFL draft.
+He played college football for the Missouri Tigers.

-Ellison has also been a member of the Houston Texans, Baltimore Ravens, San Francisco 49ers, Jacksonville Jaguars, Kansas City Chiefs, and New England Patriots.
+Ellison was also a member of the Houston Texans, Baltimore Ravens, San Francisco 49ers, Jacksonville Jaguars, Kansas City Chiefs, and New England Patriots.

 He now works at the University of Missouri in Columbia, Missouri as the Director of Player Development - Football.

-Early years
+Early life

 As a senior at Parkway South High School in St. Louis, Missouri, Ellison had three sacks and 47 tackles.
 He was ranked one of the top defensive lineman in the Midwest, won All-State honors, and was an All-Metro choice.
 Ellison also was a standout basketball player and received all-conference honors his senior year.
 He owns his high school shot put record and competed at the state track meet his junior and senior years.

 Parkway South High School retired Ellison's jersey in 2006.